-This post is the first in a multipart series on exploring the basics of microservices.
+This post is the second in a multipart series exploring the basics of microservices.
 Check back each Monday for additional installments.

 Cloud-native microservices are a truly exciting architectural evolution, especially when it comes to building, deploying and managing complex distributed solutions.
 Most of the talk around microservices, however, goes straight to the technology: continuous integration and deployment, containers, orchestrators and so on.
 Important stuff, but there’s something else to consider as well:

 Once your organization has made the decision that microservices are the right architecture for your project, those with experience implementing them emphasize that it’s just as important to ask: Are we the right organization for a microservices architecture?

 You Must Be This Tall to Ride Microservices

 Evaluating cloud-native microservices for enterprise adoption has less to do with a company’s size, sector, or even the actual technology than with the enterprise itself, experts say.

 Jamie Dobson, co-founder and CEO of Container Solutions, believes that successful implementation of the architecture depends, to a surprising degree, upon an enterprise’s culture and internal processes.
 “Clients come to us looking to use microservices as a solution to a technological problem,” he said.
 “In reality, it is often a technological solution to an organizational problem.”

 The fundamental complexity of microservices, he went on to explain, is in the architecture itself, not the computers.
 And not every company is in the right place to make the move.
 “The enterprises are full of intelligent and creative executives who are keen to go to microservices, in part because Google and Netflix and all are doing it.
 And the benefits are real.
 But it’s just difficult to get your head around microservices themselves, as well as the organizational shift a cloud migration requires,” he said.
 “Bringing in that understanding is when a good professional services company — focused on cloud migration and vendor neutral — becomes invaluable.”